Can Student Debt Be Forgiven?

 - John Pytte can help you consolidate your student loan debt.

-- In some qualifying cases, John Pytte can file an adversary proceeding vs student loan lenders and have them discharged, cancelled, and forgiven.
+- In some qualifying cases, John Pytte can file an adversary proceeding vs student loan lenders and have them discharged, canceled, and forgiven.

 Chapter 13 Bankruptcy